ianmiell/shutit-distro/README.md

 which is then tagged and pushed as imiell/sd_base

-3) This base image is used as a base fot the ShutIt modules in libary/
+3) This base image is used as a base for the ShutIt modules in this repo.